 Bus: There is a bus stop down the ramp from arrivals that goes into downtown San Jose.
 It runs fairly frequently.

 Taxi/Uber: You will see lots of taxis when you exit the airport.
 Official taxis in Costa Rica are red and orange for airport taxis.
 We personally prefer taking Uber in Costa Rica and it only works in San Jose.
 Click the link to find out what you need to know about using Uber from the airport and get our $10 discount code.

 San Jose Airport Car Rentals

 If you’re renting a car in Costa Rica, you will see car rental stands in baggage claim in the San Jose Airport.
 However, since the airport is not big enough to accommodate all the car rental companies’ offices, they will take you to their airport office nearby to pick up the car.

 We have a partnership with Adobe Rent a Car to give up to 20% off car rentals and extra benefits (free cooler, free cell phone, etc.).
-You can click here “Costa Rica car rental discount” to find out more and make a reservation.
+You can click here “Costa Rica car rental discount” to make a reservation.
 Adobe will pick up passengers from the airport and take them to their close by airport office via complimentary shuttle.
 You can watch the process below.

 San Jose Airport Hotels

 There are many hotels around San Jose Airport with airport transfers included.
 You can read our post “Best hotels near SJO Airport” for recommendations.
 We really like Adventure Inn (we have a 10% discount in the link) but there are plenty of cheap hotels you can read in the post above.

 Other Important Information

 - The $29 exit tax is now included in most of the airline tickets.
 Some airlines do not though (some Canadian and budget airlines).
 You can check the billboard in the check in area to see if you need to pay it.

 - There is a money exchange in baggage claim as well.